 However, there are situations where you might want to use a roaming plan provisioned by your Singapore-based telco.
-For example, SIM cards may not be available at the airport, and finding one may be a time-consuming task especially if you’re in a country where few people speak English (it was a nightmare getting a SIM in Brazil, and Morocco wasn’t much better).
+For example, SIM cards may not be available at the airport, and finding one may be a time-consuming task especially if you’re in a country where few people speak English.
 Or maybe it’s utterly critical you have data from the moment your plane lands because you need to look up connecting flight information/cat videos.
 Or maybe you need to be contactable on your Singapore number while you’re abroad.

 Therefore it’s helpful to be aware of the data roaming packages available from the local telcos.
 Here’s the updated list: